na-stewart/sanic-security/README.md

     return text("Account is authorized.")
 ```

-* Require Roles (This method is not called directly and instead used as a decorator.)
+* Require Roles (This method is not called directly and instead used as a decorator)

 ```python
 @app.post("api/security/roles")